Updated: Jul 9

 That you need to be different, that you need to be taken down a peg or two as the way you are being is making someone else uncomfortable.
 When you are aware of this and automatically apologise as sometimes you get lost in translation and don't want to cause upset.

-When you also realise that you do yourself more a disservice by seeking to change, to be understood by people who wilfully seek to misunderstand you, than in seeking to live by your own values.
+When you also discover that you do yourself more a disservice by seeking to change, to be understood by people who willfully seek to misunderstand you, than in seeking to live by your own values.
 When you realise that taking ultimate responsibility for your words and actions is by living them fully and this is sometimes painful.